Bernadette Mayer: Editing

-Mayer ran 0 to 9 magazine with Vito Acconci from 1967 to 1969, and published six issues full of content by artists including Robert Barry, Ted Berrigan, Clark Coolidge, John Giorno, Dan Graham, Michael Heizer, Kenneth Koch, Sol LeWitt, Jackson Mac Low, Harry Mathews, Adrian Piper, Bern Porter, Yvonne Rainer, Jerome Rothenberg, Aram Saroyan, Robert Smithson, Alan Sondheim, Hannah Weiner, and Emmett Williams.
+Mayer created and edited 0 to 9 magazine with Vito Acconci from 1967 to 1969, and published six issues full of content by artists including Robert Barry, Ted Berrigan, Clark Coolidge, John Giorno, Dan Graham, Michael Heizer, Kenneth Koch, Sol LeWitt, Jackson Mac Low, Harry Mathews, Adrian Piper, Bern Porter, Yvonne Rainer, Jerome Rothenberg, Aram Saroyan, Robert Smithson, Alan Sondheim, Hannah Weiner, and Emmett Williams.
 0 to 9 also had unfulfilled plans to publish a book by Adrian Piper.

 From 1978 to 1984, Mayer co-edited United Artists books and magazine with her then-partner Lewis Warsh.
 United Artists published some of the most significant books of Mayer's peers, in addition to several of her own volumes.
 In an interview with Susan Howe in the late 70s, Mayer spoke on the topic of self-publishing: "I think it's great to publish one's own work.
 I never felt any vacillating about that whole thing....
 It seems like a way to disseminate writing in a very efficient way.
 You can get it to all the people who you know are going to read it.
 There's no fooling around.
 You can do it the way you want it done."
 United Artists remained an active press after Mayer and Warsh split in the mid-1980s.

 Personal life

 Early in her life Mayer lived in Lenox, Massachusetts.

 Mayer was in a relationship with poet Lewis Warsh, with whom she had three children.
-Bernadette Mayer and Warsh began living together spring 1975.
+She and Warsh began living together spring 1975.
 They initially moved from New York to an old farmhouse in Worthington, Massachusetts, and later to an apartment in Lenox.
 During this time their two daughters were born, Marie in 1975 and Sophia in 1977.
 In 1979, Warsh and Mayer and family moved to Henniker, New Hampshire, where they taught at New England College, and where their son Max was born.
 Of her romantic life, Mayer wrote, "Left a beautiful anarchist lover of 10 years because he wanted no responsibility for children, I chose to have three with another, now living 'alone' with them."
 Mayer later lived with her partner the poet Philip Good in Upstate New York.

 In 1994, Mayer suffered a temporarily debilitating stroke.
 Although she recovered, it altered her motor skills and continued to affect her writing process.

 Mayer corresponded extensively with many writers, including poet Clark Coolidge with whom she collaborated on The Cave, a project revolving around a trip the two of them took to Eldon's Cave in western Massachusetts.
 Mayer also collaborated with poets Anne Waldman, Alice Notley, Lee Ann Brown, and Jen Karmin.